UnitedPlanet/intrexx-cloud-playbooks/kubernetes/linux/docs/README.md

 Kubernetes deployments provide the ability to apply software updates to a running cluster without restarting all instances at once.
 Currently an Intrexx update would take the following steps:

-1. Build new portalserver images including the online updates.
+1. Build new portalserver image including the online updates and tag it with the current Intrexx version (e.g. ixcloud:20.03.1 for OU1).
-2. Upload the images to the container registry.
+2. Upload the image to the container registry.
+3. Update the image version tag in the Kubernetes deployment descriptors.
-3. Follow the instructions [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to restart and update the portal server instances in Kubernetes.
+4. Follow the instructions [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to restart and update the portal server instances in Kubernetes.
 Kubernetes will start and kill instances in such a way that there are always enough instances running to serve requests during the update process.
-4. Run a new portal server pod and execute an interactive bash console on the pod.
-On the terminal, call the shell script to apply online updates to the shared portal folder and database.
-Wait until the job has finished, then exit and kill the supervisor pod.
+5. Run a new portal server manager pod and execute an interactive bash console in the pod.
+On the terminal, call the shell scripts to download and apply online updates to the shared portal folder and database.
+Wait until the job has finished, then exit and kill the pod.

+## Upgrade from Intrexx 19.03/19.09

+TBD

 ## Appendix